icon-project/icon-project.github.io/docs/create_transaction_signature.md

 ### Dictionary type

-Enclosed with “{“ and “}”.
-And key-value pairs are separated with “.”.
-And also the key and value are separated with “.”.
+Enclosed with `{` and `}`, and key/value pairs are separated with `.`.
 The encoding of key follows encoding of String type.
-The order of keys follows normal “UTF-8” encoding byte comparison ( it’s same as Unicode string order ).
+The order of keys follows normal “UTF-8” encoding byte comparison (it’s same as Unicode string order).

 ```
 {<key1>.<value1>.<key2>.<value2>}
 ```

-Example
+Example:

 ```json
 {